BramVan-Oosterhout/katacoda-scenarios/foswiki2/simpleapplication/step6-answer.md

-To see SolutionExTemplate topic template, the updated SolutionExType, extract them from the tar ball.
+To see SolutionExTemplate topic template and the updated SolutionExType, extract them from the tar ball.

 `/tmp/answer step6`{{execute}}